 The Walker Tax Advantage

-It is our belief that in a time where the typical age of society is rising, people are living longer, the drain on our social services is going UP therefore taxes are inevitably going UP during our lifetimes.
+It is our belief that in a time where the typical age of society is rising, people are living longer, the drain on our social services is going UP, therefore, taxes are inevitably going UP during our lifetimes.
 We at Walker Estate Planning plan ahead for our clients.
-We monitor the estate tax law and the income tax law and look for ways to negate the laws impact on our clients.
-We constantly look for ways to add value for our clients.
+We monitor the estate tax law and the income tax law and look for ways to negate the law's impact on our clients.
+We constantly look for ways to add value to our clients.
 As such, we insert estate tax planning provisions in all Wills.

 We believe in planning for all contingencies and we want to ensure that the MAXIMUM amount of your assets pass in legacy to your children and heirs so that they have the financial security to achieve their life’s goals and dreams.

 The Comprehensive Walker Estate Planning Will We go above and beyond the typical Will.
 In each of our Walker Estate Planning packages at a minimum we offer a comprehensive 4 document plan that includes (1) a tax planning Will, (2) a Durable Power of Attorney, (3) an Advance Directive for Health Care, and (4) an Executive Summary outlining your wishes.

 (1) Will - A Will is a legal document that lets you state how you wish your estate to be handled when you die.
 You can also name your beneficiaries and what you would like each one to receive.
 If you don't have a Will and you pass away, a Georgia probate court will decide what to do with your property and you won't be able to make special provisions or gifts.
 According to Georgia's intestate laws, the decedent's surviving spouse and children, even minor children, would share the estate.

 Our estate planning attorneys handle all legal matters pertaining to Wills, including the following: